globerhofer/HIPAA-policies/source/sections/01-introduction.md

 ## 1.5 Requesting Audit and Compliance Reports

 Datica, at its sole discretion, shares audit reports, including its HITRUST reports and Corrective Action Plans (CAPs), with customers on a case by case basis.
-All audit reports are shared under explicit NDA in Datica format between Datica and party to recieve materials.
+All audit reports are shared under explicit NDA in Datica format between Datica and party to receive materials.
 Audit reports can be requested by Datica workforce members for Customers or directly by Datica Customers.

 The following process is used to request audit reports:

 1. Email is sent to compliance-reports@datica.com.
 In the email, please specify the type of report being requested and any required timelines for the report.
-2. Datica staff will log a Issue with the details of the request into the Datica Compliance Review Activities Porject on JIRA.
+2. Datica staff will log a Issue with the details of the request into the Datica Compliance Review Activities Project on JIRA.
 JIRA is used to track requests status and outcomes.
 3. Datica will confirm if a current NDA is in place with the party requesting the audit report.
 If there is no NDA in place, Datica will send one for execution.
 4. Once it has been confirmed that an NDA is executed, Datica staff will move the JIRA Issue to "Under Review".
-5. The Datica Security Officer or Privacy Offier must Appove or Reject the Issue.
+5. The Datica Security Officer or Privacy Officer must Approve or Reject the Issue.
 If the Issue is rejected, Datica will notify the requesting party that we cannot share the requested report.
 4. If the Issue has been Approved, Datica will send the customer the requested audit report and complete the JIRA issue for the request.

 ## 1.6 Version Control